Barcelona

 English is widely spoken in restaurants, hotels, and tourist areas.
 You'll manage fine.
 But learning a few words of Catalan or Spanish makes a real difference - "Bon dia" (good morning in Catalan), "la cuenta" (the bill), "una canya" (a small draft beer).
 Menu del dia menus are sometimes Spanish-only, but Google Translate handles that.

 The Aerobus from Terminal 1 or 2 to Placa Catalunya takes 35 minutes and costs €7.75 one way.
 Runs every 5-10 minutes.
 The metro L9 Sud costs €5.50 and takes 35-45 minutes with transfers to reach the city center - you need the special airport supplement ticket since regular metro tickets don't work.
-A taxi costs €39 from Terminal 1 or €47 from Terminal 2 to anywhere in the city center.
-Skip the train - it only goes to Passeig de Gracia and the schedule is unreliable.
+A taxi runs €39-47 fixed fare to anywhere in the city center depending on which terminal you depart from.
+The Rodalies R2 Nord train is worth considering if you're staying near Barcelona Sants or Passeig de Gracia - it stops at both and is cheaper than the Aerobus, though the schedule is less frequent than the bus.

 Let DAIZ plan your Barcelona days